Ph.D. in Information Studies

 Outside Methodology Classes (6 credit hours)

 Two additional methodology courses must be taken outside of SLIS prior to taking the written portion of the General Exam.
-Courses for which SLIS has gained departmental support include:
+SLIS maintains a list of approved courses and students can work with their advisors on selecting two.

 3. Doctoral Seminar (8 credit hours – 4 courses of 2 credit hours each)